kycproject/POCC-sc/README.md

-# POC-sc
+# POCC-sc
-This project is a part of POC for KYC blockchain.The smart contracts are based on ETH.
+This project is a part of POCC for KYC blockchain.
+The smart contracts are base on private ETH.